Meet the Heroes Who Fight Dog Cancer Without a Veterinary License

 Caregiver fatigue is a real phenomenon whether you are caring for an elderly parent or a canine recovering from hemangiosarcoma surgery who needs to go outside and you live on the 12th floor of an apartment building with no outdoor space (yes, from experience!).

 It can be hard to balance all the medications, supplements, physical therapies, and appointments your dog needs and still carry on with your life.
-Friends and family play an essential role in helping you keep it all together.
+Friends and family are essential in helping you keep it all together.

 For example, a neighbor might pick up your dog’s medication when they run to the pharmacy, or maybe your partner can watch the kids so you can do some quiet range of motion exercises with your older dog.

-Leaning on your support network will be important, not only to improve the quality of care your pet receives, but also to help support your mental health.
+Leaning on your support network will be necessary, not only to improve the quality of care your pet receives but also to help support your mental health.

 Topics